LukasBoril/Rest_api_springBoot_tutorial/readme/flyway.md

 <br/>

-### add a dependency
+### Add a Dependency to flyway-core

+Spring boot is automatically configuring the flyway component.

 <br/>

-Add a dependency to your pom file:
+Add this dependency to your pom file:

 <br/>

 ```xml